Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 Each disorder in this guide illustrates core concepts you'll see repeatedly: the fight-or-flight response gone haywire, classical conditioning of fear, cognitive distortions that maintain anxiety, and the role of avoidance behavior in perpetuating symptoms.
-Don't just memorize symptom lists—know what psychological mechanism each disorder demonstrates and how they relate to broader theories of anxiety.
-When you can explain why someone with panic disorder develops agoraphobia or how a specific phobia differs from generalized anxiety, you're thinking like a clinician—and that's exactly what exam questions demand.
+Don't just memorize symptom lists.
+Know what psychological mechanism each disorder demonstrates and how they relate to broader theories of anxiety.
+When you can explain why someone with panic disorder develops agoraphobia or how a specific phobia differs from generalized anxiety, you're thinking like a clinician, and that's exactly what exam questions demand.

 These disorders involve anxiety that isn't tied to a specific trigger but instead spreads across multiple life domains.
 The cognitive hallmark is persistent, excessive worry that the individual struggles to control, often accompanied by physiological hyperarousal.

-Compare: GAD vs. Separation Anxiety Disorder—both involve persistent, excessive worry, but GAD spreads across multiple domains while separation anxiety focuses specifically on attachment relationships.
+Compare: GAD vs. Separation Anxiety Disorder: both involve persistent, excessive worry, but GAD spreads across multiple domains while separation anxiety focuses specifically on attachment relationships.
 On an FRQ about developmental considerations in anxiety, separation anxiety is your best example of a disorder with distinct childhood and adult presentations.

 These disorders feature sudden, intense surges of fear that peak rapidly.
-The physiological experience mimics a genuine threat response—racing heart, shortness of breath, trembling—but occurs in the absence of actual danger.
+The physiological experience mimics a genuine threat response (racing heart, shortness of breath, trembling) but occurs in the absence of actual danger.

-Compare: Specific Phobia vs. Social Anxiety Disorder—both involve circumscribed fear triggers, but specific phobias target objects or situations while social anxiety targets interpersonal evaluation.
+Compare: Specific Phobia vs. Social Anxiety Disorder: both involve circumscribed fear triggers, but specific phobias target objects or situations while social anxiety targets interpersonal evaluation.
 Treatment for both emphasizes exposure, but social anxiety also requires cognitive restructuring to address distorted beliefs about others' judgments.

-This category captures anxiety that manifests primarily through inability to speak in certain contexts.
+This category captures anxiety that manifests primarily through an inability to speak in certain contexts.
 The underlying mechanism involves extreme social anxiety that selectively inhibits verbal behavior while leaving other communication channels potentially intact.

 Important: Like PTSD, OCD was reclassified in DSM-5 into its own chapter.
 It's included here because exams often test your knowledge of this reorganization and the historical connection to anxiety disorders.